 - Serializer – it supports serialization and deserialization of the data.

 In the first part of the article about Event Sourcing and CQRS implementation in PHP, I’ve focused on the general idea of using CQRS, Event Sourcing and Event Store.
 Also, I’ve presented the pros and cons.
 The second part of the article about using CQRS and using Event Sourcing in PHP will be about the implementation of the write model with Broadway library.
 In the third part of the text about CQRS/Event Sourcing in PHP is about implementation of the read model.
 The final part of the series focuses on the current state of the most common issues connected to using CQRS and using Event Sourcing (such as issues with write model and read model).

 Need top-notch PHP developers?

-Do you need help with implementing CQRS, Event Sourcing and other modern PHP solutions?
+Do you need help with implementing Event Sourcing and CQRS or other modern PHP solutions?
 At The Software House, we have a team of very talented PHP developers who will gladly help you.
 In order to receive a free consultation, all you need to do is to fill in the contact form.
 Give them a shout!